 University Park Mall

-Home to some local shops and many known brands — an Apple Store, Victoria's Secret, J. Crew and more — this is a regional retail hub.
-Head to UP Mall and you'll be in the heart of the Mishawaka retail district, where stores line Grape Road and Main Street.
+Home to some local shops and many known brands — an Apple Store, Macy's, Barnes & Noble and more — this is a regional retail hub.
+Head to UP Mall and you'll be in the heart of the Mishawaka retail district, where name-brand stores line Grape Road and Main Street.

 RELATED CONTENT: Shopping in Mishawaka's Retail District